-West Fraser plywood products are tested and quality assured by TECO, an independent third-party certification agency for building products
+West Fraser plywood products are tested and quality assured by PFS TECO, an independent third-party certification agency for building products.

-West Fraser's plywood is derived from managed sustainable forests, and virtually all of the wood entering our facilities is utilized within our manufacturing process.
+West Fraser's plywood is derived from managed sustainable forests, and essentially all of the wood entering our facilities is utilized within our manufacturing process.
 Virtually nothing is wasted in our process.
 The wood fibre entering our operations is the raw material for making veneer, or by-products, such as 2x4 lumber, landscaping ties or chips for pulp and paper.
-Plywood manufacturing, because it is a value added process, employs four times as many people compared to the manufacture of substitute wood-based panels using the same volume of logs.
+Plywood manufacturing, because it's a value-added process, employs four times as many people compared to the manufacturing of substitute wood-based panels using the same volume of logs.

-Plywood is an environmentally preferable building material because it is manufactured using phenolic resin.
+Plywood is an environmentally-preferable building material because it's manufactured using phenolic resin.
 Testing of phenolic resin demonstrates the material has virtually no detectable formaldehyde emissions.
-West Fraser plywood qualifies for the most stringent indoor air quality classification levels that have been established, including: JAS F****, DIN E1 and EN Release Class A. West Fraser plywood also qualifies for the "No Added Urea Formaldehyde" credit in the LEED building rating system.
+West Fraser plywood qualifies for the most stringent indoor air quality classification levels that have been established.
+It includes JAS F****, DIN E1, and EN Release Class A. West Fraser plywood also qualifies for the "No Added Urea Formaldehyde" credit in the LEED building rating system.

 All Canadian woodlands are certified to the Sustainable Forestry Initiative (SFI) standard, an internationally recognized sustainable forest management standard.

-In 2006, West Fraser introduced the PEFC Chain of Custody that assures customers that the fibre in the supply chain comes from sources that comply with applicable laws, regulations and sustainable resource standards.
-The standard also demonstrates avoidance of sourcing fibre from controversial sources.
+In 2006, West Fraser introduced the PEFC Chain of Custody.
+It assures customers and other interested parties that the wood fibre in the supply chain used in the manufacturing process comes from sources that have a negligible risk of originating from controversial sources and comply with applicable laws, regulations, and sustainable resource standards.
 More information about West Fraser's certifications is available here.